 - 10) Fund teams must present a weekly report of fund valuation, risk, and adherence to the fund's investment policy statement.
-If the fund is found to be out of compliance with the investment policy statement, the managers must bring the fund into compliance on the next day that markets are open. - rent in the second seco
+If the fund is found to be out of compliance with the investment policy statement, the managers must bring the fund into compliance on the next day that markets are open. - 11) The fund teams must keep a record of execution costs and analyst performance for periodic reporting purposes.